tgoodwin/blur/README.md

 Blur is a programming language for creation and modificaiton of ASCII art created from image files.

-You must have clang installed
+Dependencies:
+sudo apt-get install freeglut3-dev sudo apt-get install binutils-gold ( for ubuntu >= 11.10 )

-sudo apt-get install clang
+sudo apt-get install libdevil-dev

-You must have the OCaml llvm library installed.
-Install version 3.6 using the following commands:

-sudo apt-get install -y ocaml m4 llvm opam opam init opam install llvm.3.6 ocamlfind eval `opam config env` make
-./testall.sh

 Linking the c files.